 ANAB’s maturity as a management system accreditation body speaks for itself!
 Our reputation for customer-focused service has led to our accreditation symbol being recognized and sought after worldwide and by numerous industries.
-This is due in no small part to the competence, knowledge, and experience of our employees, contract assessors, technical experts, and the volunteers who serve on our Management Systems Accreditation Council.
+This is due in no small part to the competence, knowledge, and experience of our employees, contract assessors, technical experts, and the volunteers who serve on our Management Systems Accreditation Committee.
 It is also a reflection of our organizational culture.

 ANAB was one of the original organizers of the International Accreditation Forum (IAF), established to promote cooperation among accreditation bodies.
 We were among the first to sign the IAF multi-lateral recognition arrangements (MLAs) for quality and environmental management systems.

 Just as we have from the start, ANAB focuses on customer needs while ensuring conformance with requirements.
 We support all levels of users and work closely with industry groups and regulatory bodies to fulfill accreditation certification needs worldwide.
 We are committed to working internationally to promote sound, rigorous, and harmonious accreditation processes.